Nicole Grant, Math teacher

 J Lee Harshbarger, Principal

-J Lee Harshbarger, the principal of Sterling Academy, has a Master of Arts in TESOL (Teaching English to Speakers of Other Languages) from Azusa Pacific University in California and has been teaching for 18 years.
+J Lee Harshbarger, principal of Sterling Academy since 2011, has a Master of Arts in TESOL (Teaching English to Speakers of Other Languages) from Azusa Pacific University in California and taught for 24 years.
 Previously, he worked as a site coordinator for a language school, in charge of teachers, curriculum, students, and business aspects of the school.
 He has also served as a team leader among teachers in a university's language program.

 In addition, he has a B.A. from Anderson University in Indiana, with a Marketing major, a Broadcasting minor, and an emphasis in Music.
 He has more than 15 years of corporate business experience in fields including retail, insurance, and entertainment.
-He lives in Ypsilanti, Michigan.
-He has lived in 5 different states, Japan and Taiwan, has worked in Beijing, and traveled to a number of other countries.
+He lives in San Antonio, Texas.
+He has lived in 6 different states, Japan and Taiwan, has worked in Beijing, and traveled to a number of other countries.